HuddleCard vs BirthdayBot

 On pricing

-HuddleCard charges per active user: someone who signed a card, opened a card they received, or commented during the billing month.
-People on your roster who didn't do any of that aren't counted.
-See how active users are counted.
+HuddleCard charges per active user (tiered, from $2.50): someone who signed a card, opened a card they received, or commented during the billing month.
+The first 10 actives each month are free.
+People on your roster who did none of that are not counted.
+See tiered rates and how active users are counted.

 Beyond birthdays